autonomys/subspace/CONTRIBUTING.md

 When leaving more than one comment, make sure to post them as a review from "File changed" tab, you can do that even if you authored pull request.
 Once done with comments, submit a review all at once, this also minimized amount of distraction for maintainers.

+Merging of pull requests should be done without squashing in most cases.
+This makes it possible to track when changes happen, leave moving and refactoring of files separated when done in the same PR, helps with bisection of problematic changes.
+Only trivial changes should be squashed or those that are not reviewable for other reasons, though above documentation explains how to avoid that.

 In general, try to maximize reviewer performance because code is written once by you, but will be read many times by maintainers, external auditors and anyone else who might be interested later on.